Bruce Cervon

 Bruce Cervon (June 20, 1941 – May 24, 2007) was an American magician who was best known for his close-up magic, both through performance and invention.
-He published a series of books and helped to create a permanent record of the magic of Dai Vernon through The Vernon Chronicles, Dai Vernon's Ultimate Secrets of Card Magic, and Bruce Cervon's Castle Notebooks.
+He published a series of books and helped to create a permanent record of the magic of Dai Vernon through The Vernon Chronicles, and Bruce Cervon's Castle Notebooks.

 Biography

 Early years

 Bruce Cervon was born Andrew Bruce Cernava (a Croatian surname) to Helen Rauzon Cernava and George Cernava in 1941.
 He changed the surname to Cervon (pronounced 'SIR-von').
 Raised in Akron, Ohio, his introduction to magic came aged seven, through reading his father's copy of Professor Hoffman's Tricks with Cards, and through being given a Gilbert Mysto Magic set.
 He later found The Akron Novelty Company, which was the only magic store in the area.
-From an early age he performed for his fellow classmates as The Amazing Andrews.
+From an early age he performed for his classmates as The Amazing Andrews.
 He subsequently joined the Akron Magic Club.
 As he grew older, he began performing professionally at fairs and outdoor shows throughout Ohio and for various civic clubs throughout the Midwest.
 His wife Peggi, billed as "Crystal", was his assistant.

 As a teen, Bruce also played guitar and sang in a few doo-wop groups, including Jordan and the Fascinations and The Caps.
 He played locally and recorded a few records.

 Don Tanner brought Cervon to the 1958 Columbus MagiFest.
 In 1959 he was asked to perform close-up magic officially there.
 At the 1960 MagiFest he met Larry Jennings and the two became friends through a shared love of close-up sleight-of-hand magic.